-Specialist Research Areas: Radical Right in Europe, the Americas, and in South Asia; ancient origins of radical right symbolism; narratives, pseudo-mythical belief systems, pseudo-religions, spiritual mysticism, and conspiracy theories of the radical right; radical right in the era of the 4th industrial revolution; virtual communities in the dark web; the role of ‘virtual-self’ in defining the contemporary radical right identity; challenges of counter-extremism policy
+The radical right in Europe, the Americas, and in South Asia; ancient origins of radical right symbolism; narratives, pseudo-mythical belief systems, pseudo-religions, spiritual mysticism, and conspiracy theories of the radical right; the radical right in the era of the 4th industrial revolution; virtual communities on the dark web; the role of ‘virtual-self’ in defining the contemporary radical right identity; challenges of counter-extremism policy